Not finding what you want? Call us or reach out through our Contact Us page.

 When do I pay for boarding and daycare?

-When you drop your furry friend off for boarding, we ask that you keep a card on file.
-If you choose to put a deposit down before you may, if not we will charge the card at the end of your stay.
+If you choose to put a deposit down before you may, if not we will charge you at the end of your stay.
 Daycare guests may pay at anytime.
 We accept all major credit cards, check or cash.
 Visa, Mastercard, American Express, and Discover.